 If your hair is out of control, brush your hair back and put it in either a quick bun or ponytail.
 However, if you have short hair, brush it and use hair spray so it’s tidy around your face.

-Great lighting can be very forgiving to tired skin.
+Great lighting can be very forgiving to tired skin and, therefore, essential for your quick zoom makeover.
 It only takes a few moments to walk around with your cell phone in selfie mode to scout out good lighting.
 What you want to look for is diffused direct sunlight that doesn’t give your face shadows.
 Overhead light and sitting with the back of your head behind a window will make you look like you’re in the shadows.
 What you want to look for is to set yourself directly in front of a window with your eyes facing the light

 Find a flattering light window that is in front of your computer or cell phone.
 Good webcam lighting can wash away wrinkles and make you look more awake.
 However, the wrong kind of light can make you look tired and unprepared.